A Week in the Life ...

 As the weather improves, this becomes an ideal time to start preparing for competitions at weekends – so Millie would be involved in washing, plaiting, trimming, tack cleaning and general competition prep on a Friday, as well as squeezing in some time for schooling.

 Emma teaches lessons to our prep school pupils from King's Hall on Saturday mornings.
+Sometimes this might even involve a quiet hack out.

 Our ponies are quiet and well-mannered, and ideal for helping smaller children to gain skills and confidence under Emma's supportive guidance.